tan-zhihao1/kickpi-book/h618/en/20-Ubuntu2204 System customization.md

 ## Make an SD startup card

-Ubuntu22.04 系统 仅提供镜像文件，编译可参考 ARMBIAN SDK
+Ubuntu 22.04 system, only image files are provided, please refer to the ARMBIAN SDK for compilation.